axelvborn/AleaLudumDare/README.md

 - Open the Alea Ludum Dare web page (https://axelvborn.github.io/AleaLudumDare/)
 - Choose the category (All, Compo, Jam or Extra) you want to test games from.
 - Click on the Da Ludum Alea button and a new tab will open with your random game.

+*Note : You can also download the sources and open index.html to open the web page in local.*